Last reviewed on 31 March 2021

 The Government has made help available if you’re unable to work or if you lose your job due to coronavirus and might struggle to pay your mortgage, rent, utility bills, loan repayments and other outgoings.
 These measures include a Coronavirus Job Retention Scheme, deferring VAT and Income Tax payments and a Statutory Sick Pay relief package for SMEs.
-In recent months, the Chancellor of the Exchequer has announced further measures to support jobs, including in his Winter Economy Plan.
+In recent months, the Chancellor of the Exchequer has announced further measures to support jobs.

 This is a fast-moving situation and new information is coming out regularly so we recommend that you keep an eye on the following websites: